 Liberal media bias is everywhere there is media, but some places it's not seen or even assumed to exist.

-I really have always believed the more people Who could be effectively taught about liberalism and who they are and what happens, and we're living it, then the better off we would be.
+I really have always believed the more people who could be effectively taught about liberalism and who they are and what happens, and we're living it, then the better off we would be.

-Now we had two decades or two presidential terms, Ronald Reagan, that should have taught a lot of people a lot of things, just on economic prosperity and the effect of low taxes, unemployment, a lot of things.
+Now, we had two decades or two presidential terms, Ronald Reagan, that should have taught a lot of people a lot of things just on economic prosperity and the effect of low taxes, unemployment, a lot of things.

 But the minute Reagan left off, while he was in office, the media was doing their best to, well, destroy Reagan, to impugn Reagan, make things up better.

-I mean, it was it was relentless.
+I mean, it was relentless.

 And when Reagan left office, the revisionism began, and of course the Republican Party joined it.